bjones1/CodeChat_Editor/docs/implementation.md

 #### Data and format

+What we need to know:

+- To generate the TOC, we need a way to find the linked file, then get a list of all its headings.
+  - Problem: files can be moved.
+Better would be an invariant anchor, stored in the file, which doesn't change.
+It would make sense to link to the only
+    \<h1> element...but there may not be one, or it may not be at the top of the file.
+The easy solution would be an anchor tag at the beginning of the file...but this would break shell scripts, for example.
+Another is including an anchor tag somewhere in each document, but need authors to understand what it is (and not delete it).
+Another possibility is to link to any anchor in the file with a special query identifying it as link to the underlying file.
+- To auto-title a link, need to look up an anchor and get its location (page number, section number) and title.
+- For back links, need to look up all links to the given anchor, then get the location and title of each link.
+- To generate the TOC containing all anchors, we need a list of all anchors on a given page.

+Therefore, the cache must contain:

-- For each file (including anything linkable -- images, videos, etc.), stored as the relative path from the project's root directory to that file:
+- For each file, stored as the relative path from the project's root directory to that file:
   - A time/date stamp to determine if this cached data is stale or not.
   - The global TOC numbering.
-  - A nested list of headings, represented by their anchor.
-For headings without an anchor, assign one.
+  - A nested list of headings, represented by their anchor (supporting TOC generation).
+For each heading, also provide a list of all non-heading anchors it contains (supporting all anchors TOC generation).
-- For each anchor:
+- For each anchor (including anything linkable -- images, videos, etc.):
   - The page it's in, as a path to the file containing this page.
+This allows references to look up the page numbering for this anchor.
   - The outer HTML of the item it refers to (self/sibling/etc.), for use with references.
   - Its numbering within the current page, also for use with references.
-  - A list of referring links, represented by their anchor.
-For links without an anchor, assign one.
+- For each link:
+  - Its anchor and the anchor it links to, to support back link generation.

 #### Editing and cached state